 Explore concepts around locally grown and healthy food options, the policies that impact our food systems, food deserts and what it would mean for them to fight for healthier, affordable food options.

 Learn to identify and examine the importance of native plants in the San Bernardino County.
 We will look specifically at how the Serrano people used the plants in this area and how we can use the land and natural plants to benefit our farm.
+We will also learn about the wildlife in the area that helps to form a stable ecosystem.

 Reuse, Reduce, Recycle.
 Here we will focus on showing students ways to recycle, why we should recycle and introducing easy ways to reuse and reduce.
 Students will return home with new tips about recycling to share with friends and family.
+As well as some general knowledge about how to reduce pollution of all kinds.

 Students learn about the importance of conservation, water transportation, ocean ecology, and why this resource is so important in our daily life.